input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 ## 3. FUELMintingPolicy Transaction Token Pattern Implementation:
 This section discusses in more detail how to apply the transaction token pattern to the FUELMintingPolicy.
-In the development of these ideas, we will later introduce a new minting policy, `FUELProxyPolicy`, whose tokens will be regarded as the FUEL tokens.
+In the development of these ideas, we will introduce a new minting policy, `FUELProxyPolicy`, whose tokens will be regarded as the FUEL tokens whereas `FUELMintingPolicy` will be seen as a "for internal use only" token.

-As a high level idea, the Transaction Token Pattern will change the FUELMintingPolicy to forward all of its validations to some *collection of minting policies* stored in the datum at a distinguished UTxO, and the FUELMintingPolicy will mint only if the aforementioned collection of minting policies *all* mint in the same transaction.
-The extra tokens minted from the aforementioned minting policies may be paid to any address and does not effect the functionality of the system[^extraTokensNote].
+As a high level idea, the application of Transaction Token Pattern will require that `FUELProxyPolicy` will forward all of its validations to some minting policy, call this a *proxied minting policy*, (e.g.
+`FUELMintingPolicy`) stored in the datum at a *distinguished UTxO*, and `FUELProxyPolicy` will mint only if a that proxied minting policy mints in the same transaction.
+This extra token minted from the proxied minting policy may be paid to any address and does not effect the functionality of the system[^extraProxiedTokenNote].

-[^extraTokensNote]:
+[^extraProxiedTokenNote]:
-    The extra tokens could be sent directly back to the user's wallet, or paid to some arbitrary validator script.
+    The extra proxied token could be sent directly back to the user's wallet, or paid to some arbitrary validator script.
 The former option makes this confusing for users, and the latter scenario will slightly increase the cost of the transaction (min UTxO fee).

+We will also allow the distinguished UTxO to store a collection of proxied minting policies where `FUELProxyPolicy` will mint only if *any* of the proxied minting policies mints.
+This allows `FUELProxyPolicy` to support minting multiple versions of the protocol at any point in time in the case a participant has unclaimed FUEL in a MerkleRoot from a previous version.

+This method of forwarding all of `FUELProxyPolicy`'s validations to some proxied minting policy allows one to update the system.
-Provided we have sufficient governance mechanisms, one may arbitrarily change the distinguished UTxO which holds a collection of minting policies to modify the sufficient conditions for the FUELMintingPolicy to mint.
-In essence, this allows one to upgrade the FUELMintingPolicy without requiring changes to existing FUEL already stored onchain i.e., there is no need to migrate existing tokens over to a new upgraded FUELMintingPolicy which can be costly (in terms of ada) if there are already many FUEL tokens existing onchain.
+Indeed, provided we have sufficient governance mechanisms, one may arbitrarily change the distinguished UTxO which holds the collection of proxied minting policies to modify the sufficient conditions for when `FUELProxyPolicy` mints.

-Moreover, since the FUELMintingPolicy will mint only if some collection of minting policies *all* mint, this provides some modularity onchain with regards to the sufficient conditions for the FUELMintingPolicy in the following sense:

-- If an upgrade would like to modify an existing minting policy in the collection of minting policies, this amounts to replacing that minting policy with a new one.

-- If an upgrade would like to add a minting policy to a collection of minting policies (in effect, this adds more required conditions to mint a FUEL token), then this amounts to adding a minting policy to some collection of minting policies in the UTxO.
+In particular, this allows one allows one to modify the `FUELProxyPolicy` without changing its currency symbol.
+See section [3.3.](#33-alternative-designs) for discussion on the importance of this.

 ### 3.3 Alternative designs
 We discuss alternative designs.